 Keep the plant near a bright window but out of direct sunlight.
 For example, if your only window is on a sunny southern exposure, hang a sheer curtain between the plant and outdoors to filter the brightest rays.
 Northern windows and tables away from the light source are more hospitable for these plants.

 Pocketbook Plant care includes carefully monitoring the water supply.
 These plants don't do well with too much moisture on their roots.
 Give the plants a thorough watering, then let the pots drain in the sink for about 10 minutes.
 Allow the soil to dry out until the surface is dry before watering again.

-Although pocketbook plant is most often grown as a houseplant, it can be used as a bedding plant outdoors.
+Although Pocketbook Plant is most often grown as a houseplant, it can be used as a bedding plant outdoors.
 This smaller plant can grow up to 10 inches (25 cm) tall, so place it near the front of the flower beds.
-Amend the soil with a good amount of compost to aid in drainage, and place the plants about a foot apart.
+Amend the soil with a good amount of compost to aid drainage, and place the plants about a foot apart.
 Grow these plants early in the spring, when the night temperatures hover around 55 to 65 °F (13 to 18 °C).
-When the summer heat arrives, pull them and replace them with a more heat-resistant plant.
+Then, when the summer heat arrives, pull them and replace them with a more heat-resistant plant.

 Many different types are available as seeds, with gaudy color mixes being the norm.
-Sow seed in a peat based compost in late summer, and grow the young seedling on through until late autumn.
+Sow seed in a peat-based compost in late summer, and grow the young seedlings until late autumn.
 The plants soon develop the rosette of foliage and will need space.

-Pocketbook Plants can also be propagated with stem tip cuttings which should be taken in mid to late summer.
+Pocketbook Plants can also be propagated with stem tip cuttings, which should be taken from mid to late summer.